codiga/doc.codiga.io/docs/integration-ci.md

 This will then start a comparison of `MY-AWESOME-PROJECT` on Codiga with the code on the repository `https://path/to/other/repository.git` on the `development` branch.
-To checkout the target repository, the Github credentials of the authenticated user are used.
+To checkout the target repository, the GitHub credentials of the authenticated user are used.

 ## Integration with GitLab Continuous Integration